 Amazing.
 Just as the Department of Health and Human Services did last year with the White House’s Medicare reform bill, it seems the Department of Education has been sending out faux ‘news’ videos to local TV stations promoting the No Child Left Behind bill.

-(They even use the same faux reporter -- 'Karen Ryan' -- as appeared in the earlier HHS videos.)
+(They even use the same faux reporter — ‘Karen Ryan’ — as appeared in the earlier HHS videos.)

-story, however, was this: The company that the Department of Education hired to produce the ‘news’ videos was also hired to analyze and rank news coverage of the law in order to gauge the success of their PR campaign.
+What really popped out at me in this new AP story, however, was this: The company that the Department of Education hired to produce the ‘news’ videos was also hired to analyze and rank news coverage of the law in order to gauge the success of their PR campaign.